kate-skorija/robogers-neighborhood/README.md

 ## Description

-This website let's users talk to Mr. Roboger!
-If users submit a number, they will be supplied with Mr. Roboger's response.
-Mr. Roboger's language is very specific, and I used a JavaScript for loop to make sure the right response is returned.
-I also implemented if/else logic to ensure that the correct value was displayed over other possible values.
-You may view the published site on [GitHub Pages](https://kate-skorija.github.io/xxx).
+This week I practiced arrays and looping with JavaScript.
+This project is a take on the classic Fizz Buzz prompt.
+It let's users talk to a robot, Mr. Roboger.
+If users submit a number in the provided form, they will be supplied with Mr. Roboger's response.
+You may view the published site on [GitHub Pages](https://kate-skorija.github.io/robogers-neighborhood/).

 ## Specifications